HigherOrderCO/Kind/blog/0-goodbye-javascript.md

 Since Formality compiles all its terms to λ-encodings, the entire language can be easily embedded inside Haskell, although it does need `unsafeCoerce`.
-That's because Formality's type-checker is foundamentally more expressive than Haskell, so, some Formality programs can't be accepted by it.
-For example, it is impossible to translate `foo(b: Bool): if b then Nat else String` to Haskell.
+That's because Formality's type-checker is more expressive than Haskell, and some Formality programs simply can't be translated to it.
+For example, iis impossible to translate `foo(b: Bool): if b then Nat else String` to Haskell.
-This is unavoidable and harmless (since these programs were already type-checked), but it would still be desirable to decrease `unsafeCoerce` usage in a future, if only to make GHC happier.
+`unsafeCoerce` is unavoidable and harmless, since these programs were already type-checked, but it would still be desirable to decrease its usage in a future, if only to make GHC happier.

 What about performance?
 -----------------------

 It is okay.
-As you can see, in the example above, the `example_sum` compiled from Formality managed to add all `Integers` from `0` to `100m` in `6s`.
-If we replaced it by one manually written:
+As you can see, in the example above, the `example_sum` compiled from Formality to Haskell has added all `Integers` from `0` to `100m` in `6s` on my notebook.
+If we instead wrote it manually:

 ```
 example_sum :: Integer -> Integer